Italian Chopped Salad

 Ingredients

-- 1 cup ditalini pasta
+- 1 & 1/4 cups dry ditalini pasta

 - 3 cups chopped Romaine lettuce

-- 15 once (1 can) chickpeas ,drained
+- 15 once (1 can) garbanzo beans (chickpeas), drained

 - 1 cup cubed summer sausage

-- 1 cup cubed Provolone (or Mozzarella)
+- 1 cup cubed Provolone cheese, (or Mozzarella)

-- 1 cup cherry tomatoes ,halved
+- 1 cup cherry tomatoes, halved

-- 1 cup marinated artichoke hearts ,drained and chopped
+- 1 cup marinated artichoke hearts, drained and chopped

-- 1/4 cup pimento stuffed olives ,halved
+- 1/4 cup pimento stuffed olives, halved

-- 1/2 cup diced green onions
+- 1/2 cup diced scallions

 - 1 tablespoon Dijon mustard